3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Make your air conditioner sink further.

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.